fadhly-permata/flutter_money_formatter/README.md

 ## Help Me

-If you find an issue, bug, question, or want to request a new feature you can [do it here.](https://github.com/fadhly-permata/flutter_money_formatter/issues)

-You can also help me improve and develop features by [forking this project via Github](https://github.com/fadhly-permata/flutter_money_formatter)
+If you find an issue, bug, question, or want to request a new feature you can [do it here](https://github.com/fadhly-permata/flutter_money_formatter/issues).
+You can also help me to improve features or fix some issues by [forking this project via Github](https://github.com/fadhly-permata/flutter_money_formatter)

 ## ChangeLog

-You are curious about the changes that occur in each version?
-[See here for detailed information](https://pub.dartlang.org/packages/flutter_money_formatter#-changelog-tab-).
+Are you curious about the changes that occur in each version?
+[See here for detailed informations](https://pub.dartlang.org/packages/flutter_money_formatter#-changelog-tab-).